ideafieldpro/WiresharkAnalysis/README.md

 ## Steps

 ### 1. Capture Network Traffic
-Start Wireshark and select the appropriate network interface to capture traffic.
-Use filters to focus on specific protocols or IP addresses.
+- Start Wireshark and select the appropriate network interface to capture traffic.

-Ref 1: Wireshark Capture Interface

-Wireshark Capture Interface
+  - Launched Wireshark and selected the appropriate network interface (e.g., Wi-Fi or Ethernet) to start capturing packets.
+Clicked on the interface and then clicked the "Start Capturing Packets" button.

+- Findings: After capturing packets for a designated time, I observed traffic consisting of various protocols such as TCP, UDP, ARP, and ICMP.
+This initial capture set the stage for further analysis.

+---

 ### 2. Apply Filters
-Utilize display filters to narrow down packets of interest, such as filtering by protocol (e.g., http or tcp).

-Ref 2: Applying Filters in Wireshark

-Applying Filters in Wireshark
+- Use filters to focus on specific protocols or IP addresses.
+  1. Filter for HTTP Traffic:
+     ```bash
+     http
+  2. Filter for DNS Queries:
+     ```bash
+     dns

+---

 ### 3. Analyze Captured Packets
-Inspect individual packets to understand the details, including source and destination addresses, protocols used, and payload data.
+- Inspect individual packets to understand the details, including source and destination addresses, protocols used, and payload data.

-Ref 3: Packet Analysis

-Packet Analysis
+   - Follow TCP Stream: Right-click on a TCP packet and select "Follow" > "TCP Stream" to view the entire conversation between two hosts.

+- Findings: While analyzing an HTTP stream, I discovered a successful login attempt with credentials exposed in plain text.
+This highlighted a significant security risk.

+---

 ### 4. Identify Anomalies
-Look for unusual patterns or spikes in traffic that may indicate suspicious activity or potential cybersecurity threats.
+- Look for unusual patterns or spikes in traffic that may indicate suspicious activity or potential cybersecurity threats.

-Ref 4: Identifying Anomalies

-Identifying Anomalies
+   - Protocol Hierarchy Statistics: Accessed via Statistics > Protocol Hierarchy to visualize the distribution of protocols present in the capture.

+- Findings: During the analysis, I noticed an unexpected spike in UDP traffic at certain times, suggesting possible unauthorized broadcasts or DDoS activity targeting specific services.

+---

 ### 5. Document Findings
-Record observations and findings from the analysis to create a comprehensive report detailing any identified security concerns or anomalies.
+- Record observations and findings from the analysis to create a comprehensive report detailing any identified security concerns or anomalies.
+This included:

-Ref 5: Documenting Findings

-Documenting Findings
+   - A summary of detected security threats (e.g., exposure of sensitive information).
+   - Recommendations for mitigating risks such as enforcing HTTPS for web applications and implementing intrusion detection systems.

 ## Conclusion